 REDUX: Germination Instructional

-- Pre-soak your grow cubes in a mix of Ryzofuel (0.75ml>1L) & water.
+- Pre-soak your grow cubes or sponges in a root tonic.
+We use in a mix of Ryzofuel (0.75ml>1L) & water.

 - Place seeds “pointy” end facing down and push in so the husk of the seed is about 1-2mm under the hole surface level.

 - Place dome on tray and close all the vents.
 26-28°C is the optimum temperature range.
 100% humidity until the majority of your seeds germinate.

 - If you're really committed, consider purchasing a thermometer/hygrometer.